-There is no known specific treatment for overdose with dolutegravir.
-If overdose occurs, the patient should be monitored and standard supportive treatment applied as required.
+There is no known specific treatment for overdose with Dolutegravir 50mg tablets or Dolutegravir Dispersible Tablets 10 mg.
+If overdose occurs, the patient should be monitored, and standard supportive treatment applied as required.
 As dolutegravir is highly bound to plasma proteins, it is unlikely that it will be significantly removed by dialysis.

-5. Pharmacological properties
+5. PHARMACOLOGICAL PROPERTIES